chatwoot/docs/docs/contributing-guide/tests/cypress.md

 ## Prepare the Test Server

-### Using Docker

-Follow the [docker set up guide](/docs/contributing-guide/environment-setup/docker) until the build images step.
+Choose any of the given methods to run your chatwoot test server.

-### Using Local Chatwoot Installation
+### Using Local Chatwoot Installation (option 1)
 > Note: You have to install the necessary dependencies as described in [setup guide](/docs/contributing-guide/project-setup) for this method to work.

 Navigate to chatwoot codebase in your local machine and execute the following steps